COSI-Lab/meeting-minutes/_posts/2016-01-13-Meeting-Minutes.md

 We are unsure who put this on talks...
 We decided to not get one after some arguments.

 ## UPS Replacement Schedule
 Ben wants to replace each UPS after three years.
-The forum agrees and plans to start buying some.
-We want to get one from Cyber Power.
+The forum agrees and plans to start buying some in 2018.

 ## Mirror UPS
 We want to get one for Mirror.
 We agreed that we should get one from APC.